Save up to $0.36 per gallon - survey shows cheapest gas station in Athens - NewsBreak

 Save up to $0.36 per gallon - survey shows cheapest gas station in Athens

-(ATHENS, GA) According to Athens gas price data, you could be saving up to $0.36 per gallon on gas.
+(ATHENS, GA) For bargain hunters there may be no better target than gas, with the cheapest station in the Athens area offering savings of $0.36 per gallon.

-On Saturday the cheapest gallon of unleaded regular in the area was at BP at 645 Danielsville Rd.
+On Saturday the cheapest gallon of unleaded regular in the area was at Circle K at 990 Prince Ave.
 Regular there was listed at $2.79 per gallon Wednesday, compared to $3.15 at Shell at 1211 Jennings Mill Pkwy, which GasBuddy clocked as the most expensive station in the area.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 05:43 PM, Tuesday, the average price was $2.95 per gallon for regular.
+Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
+Across the greater Athens area, GasBuddy recorded the average price of gas at $2.93 per gallon for regular.

 |Regular